Things to do in the Huon Valley: Where to Eat, Drink, Stay & Play

 Willie Smith’s Apple Shed

-Tasmania is the Apple Isle and the lush green Huon Valley is basically the epicentre of apple farming.
-This is where some of the most deliciously juicy fruit is harvested, so it makes sense that several cideries have opened up in the area.
-Willie Smith’s Apple Shed is a cider house, a restaurant and an apple museum all in one.
+Tasmania is known as the Apple Isle, and the lush, green Huon Valley is the heart of apple farming.
+This region is where some of the juiciest fruit is harvested, making it no surprise that several cideries have sprung up in the area.
+Willie Smith’s Apple Shed is a cider house, restaurant, and apple museum all in one.

-Visit to try a tasting paddle showcasing several of the brand’s delicious ciders and nibble on Tassie cheeses while you learn about the history of apple farming in the area.
-There’s a lovely outdoor area and on Friday evenings you’ll catch live music from local and international acts.
-Every Saturday, come to the maker’s market to pick up some locally made goodies.
+Visit to enjoy a tasting paddle featuring the brand’s delicious ciders, paired with Tassie cheeses, while learning about the history of apple farming in the region.
+There's a lovely outdoor area, and on Friday evenings, you can enjoy live music from local and international acts.
+Every Saturday, the maker’s market offers a chance to pick up locally made goodies.

 2064 Huon Highway, Grove